wjsutton/wjsutton.github.io/content/project_walkthroughs/1_parkrun_report_walkthrough.md

 #### **Stage 2 Build**

 From running the stage 1 process a few upgrades were identified and planned for the second phase such as:
 * Did the data fail to run?
-I don’t know unless I manually check the data source or the Tableau workbook
+I do not know unless I manually check the data source or the Tableau workbook
-* The original manual job of emailing weekly results hasn’t been automated, an weekly emailable report should be produced
+* The original manual job of emailing weekly results has not been automated, an weekly emailable report should be produced

 ![Stage 2](assets\parkrun_stage_2_workflow.png)

 ##### Send email if data scrape failed

-As mentioned earlier the function "extract_parkrun_cc_report_urls" in [parkrun_functions.R](https://github.com/wjsutton/parkrun_parser/blob/master/parkrun_functions.R) has a few workarounds do to some inconsistent parkruns, this out of my control but to assist the debugging of problems it's helpful to receive a nudge via an email when the data hasn't been received rather than manually checking.
+As mentioned earlier the function "extract_parkrun_cc_report_urls" in [parkrun_functions.R](https://github.com/wjsutton/parkrun_parser/blob/master/parkrun_functions.R) has a few workarounds due to some inconsistent parkruns, this is out of my control but to assist the debugging of problems, it is helpful to receive a nudge via email when the data has not been received rather than manually checking.
 ```r
 # check max week of parkrun_data, if date is > 7 days old, send email
 report <- read.csv(file = "parkrun_data.csv",stringsAsFactors = F)